Yuliang-Liu/AlphaOracle/README.md

   <h1>AlphaOracle</h1>
 </div>

-### Towards a foundational, AI‑assisted workflow for Oracle Bone Script decipherment.
+### Oracle bone script decipherment via human-workflow-inspired deep learning.

 AlphaOracle is an artificial intelligence system that assists experts in deciphering oracle bone script.
 It provides auxiliary clues for experts and improves interpretation efficiency through four methods: analysis of rubbings and facsimiles, analysis of individual oracle bone characters, retrieval of individual oracle bone characters, and retrieval of related literature.